Bel Air Church: History

 The Bel Air Church was founded in 1956 in Los Angeles.
-The church is on the "Educational Corridor" on Mulholland Drive, on a hill overlooking the San Fernando Valley.
-On Jewish High Holy Days, the Church hosts services for the Stephen S. Wise Temple, a Reform Jewish congregation in the same neighborhood as Bel Air Church.
+It met in the home of Rev Louis H. Evans Jr for four years and then moved to its current building on the "Educational Corridor" on Mulholland Drive, overlooking the San Fernando Valley.

 In 2007, the church completed a $12 million campus expansion program, The Campaign for Bel Air: Phase I, which included the two-story Education Building, Discipleship Center, and Administration Building, including staff offices overlooking the San Fernando Valley.
 The campus also has a full-service café.

 Former senior pastors include Louis H. Evans Jr., Mark Brewer, Michael H. Wenning, Paul Pierson, David G. McKechnie, Donn D. Moomaw, Michael Wenning, and Mark Brewer.
 Moomaw gave the invocation at President Ronald Reagan's first inauguration in 1981.
 He also gave the invocation at President Reagan's state funeral and presided over a private service for the family of First Lady Nancy Reagan before her state funeral at the Reagan Library.

 Drew Sams was officially ordained as the church's senior pastor and head of staff on April 13, 2014, where he joined Care Crawford, Kim Dorr-Tilley, and later Mike Morgan on the church's leadership team.